Refried Bean FlautasNov 30, 2019

 Add the minced garlic and cook for 1-2 minutes more.
 Add the beans.
 If your beans are without liquid, you may need to add extra water or broth at this point.

 FOR FLAUTAS: Spray a skillet with non-stick spray, heat a whole wheat tortilla on one side for about 1 minute.
 Remove and add about 1/2 cup refried beans.
 Fold tortilla in thirds over the beans and place folded side down on the skillet.
 Heat until browned on the underside.
-Top with garnishes
+You can also bake the flautas in a 425 degree oven folded and lightly sprayed with non-stick spray for about 10-15 minutes until golden brown and crisp.
+Top with garnishes.

 NOTE: If using dried beans, use 2 cups.
 Night before, put beans in a large bowl or pot, cover with water and allow to soak overnight.
 The next day, drain and rinse the beans.
 Cover them generously with fresh water and simmer for 1-2 hours or until tender.